RandomFractals/vscode-data-preview/README.md

 Use Data Preview 🈸 to:

 - Load large data files for sorting, filtering & charting 📊
-- Export displayed data in compact binary `.arrow` data format, `.csv` `.json` `.yml` or `.properties` text data formats
+- Export displayed data in a compact binary `.arrow` data format, or `.csv` `.json` `.yml` `.md` or `.properties` text formats
 - Preview `.properites` and other key-value pairs configuration files to reformat them or find set config option values
 - Generate Arrow & Avro `.shema.json` for metadata text preview of those binary data files
 - Generate `.json` files for text data preview of binary Excel files
 - Preview Excel files and workbooks with multiple workseets without opening Excel
 - Convert `.csv` or `.tsv` data to `.json` or `.yml` format
+- Extract, sort, filter and save markdown tables from `.md` documentation files
-- Use built-in Charts 📊 for exploratory Data Analysis
+- Use built-in Charts 📊 for Exploratory Data Analysis

 # Supported JSON, Config, Binary & Excel Data File Formats